-Disabled employees are more likely to be union members
+Employees with a disability are more likely to be union members

-The proportion of employees who were trade union members was higher for those classified as being disabled than non-disabled (Table 1.5).
+The proportion of employees who were trade union members was higher for those classified as having a disability, 29.2%, than those without a disability, 24% (Table 1.5).

-Employees who were disabled make up about 14% of all trade union members in 2014, slightly higher than the 12% of all employees in the UK who were disabled (Table 3.1).
+Employees who had a disability made up an increasing amount of all trade union members in 2015, at 15.1%, slightly higher than the 12.6% of all employees in the UK who had a disability (Table 3.1).